kratinjay/Scientific-Calculator/README.md

 # Scientific-Calculator
-Scientific Calculator Made using HTML, CSS, JavaScript and IQuery.
+Scientific Calculator Made using HTML, CSS, JavaScript and JQuery.